aziztitu/football-match-predictor/README.md

 Made Predictions in 0.124963 seconds
 ```

+Both *Logistic Regression model* and the *Random Forest model* had the best performance with ***70% accuracy***, and the *Naive Bayes model* had around *65%*.

 ## Next Steps

-Initially, I did not think I was gonna get 70% accuracy with this model.
+Initially, I did not think I was gonna get 70% accuracy with these models.
 But it is really cool to see it in action.
 But there are a few things I'd like to improve from here.

 ### Team skill & strategy